Are We Experiencing Reality? or Something Else?

 Most of us can access a sense of perspective by zooming out one level — by seeing that our actions and emotions are coming out of the virtual reality headset, and that’s enough to help us calm down, relax and step away.

-But sometimes it’s hard to let go.
+Sometimes it’s hard to let go.
 Something looks so real, and it generates such a powerful and visceral reality that it’s hard to get any perspective.

 Those are the moments when I find it’s worth remembering that it’s all an illusion.